krzentner/language-world/data/text-davinci-003/basic_py_md/reach-wall-3.py.md

-Solution:
+The program should be as follows:

 ```
-#reach-wall: reach to the target location with a short wall in the way
+# reach-wall: reach to the target location with a short wall in the way
-#def reach_wall(robot):
+def reach_wall(robot):
-    if check("the robot's gripper is not facing a short wall"):
+    if check("the robot's gripper is not near the wall"):
-        robot.reach("side of wall facing target")
+        robot.reach("to the wall")
-    if check("the robot's gripper is facing a short wall"):
+    if check("the robot's gripper is near the wall and the wall is between the robot and the goal"):
-        robot.push("wall away from robot's path")
+        robot.reach("over the wall")
-    if check("the robot's gripper is no longer facing the wall"):
+    if check("the robot's gripper is near the goal"):
-        robot.reach("to goal")
+        robot.reach("to the goal")
 ```